retypeapp/retype/configuration/project.md

 The `retype.yml` file is typically placed in the root of your project, although it can be placed elsewhere.
 Please ensure the [`input`](#input) and [`output`](#output) paths are correct if moved to a different location.

 !!!
-After making a change to the `retype.yml`, if you are running `retype watch`, Retype will automatically rebuild the project for you and your web browser will refresh with the changes.
+After making a change to the `retype.yml`, if you are running `retype start`, Retype will automatically rebuild the project for you and your web browser will refresh with the changes.

-If you started the local web server using `retype run`, you'll need to call `retype build` to regenerate a :sparkles: sparkly :sparkles: fresh new build of the project, then manually refresh your web browser to see the update.
+If you started the local web server using `retype serve`, you'll need to call `retype build` to regenerate a :sparkles: sparkly :sparkles: fresh new build of the project, then manually refresh your web browser to see the update.
 !!!

 The `retype.yml` file is actually optional (not required), but is recommended as you will almost certainly want to customize some options, so adding a `retype.yml` is a good first step.

-If you run the command `retype watch` and do not have a `retype.yml` project configuration file within the root of your project, Retype will auto-generate a simple `retype.yml` file for your project.
+If you run the command `retype start` and do not have a `retype.yml` project configuration file within the root of your project, Retype will auto-generate a simple `retype.yml` file for your project.
 You can then edit the file to customize your project.

 You can also explicitly have Retype generate a `retype.yml` file by running the command `retype init`.